As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

-Many imagine Saudi Arabia as a desert country with extreme temperature throughout the year.
+Many imagine Saudi Arabia as a desert country with extreme temperatures throughout the year.
 Fortunately, it is not.
-In fact, they have mild and pleasant winter, but summer can be very hot.
-However, there are also places in Saudi Arabia that enjoyed mild weather throughout the year.
+While summer can be very hot, they have mild and pleasant winter.
+There are also places in Saudi Arabia that enjoy mild weather throughout the year.
 One such place is Abha.
-Let me introduce and guide you through Abha, Saudi Arabia's city in the sky.
+Let me introduce you to Abha, Saudi Arabia's "city in the sky."

-Abha is located about 1.4 miles above sea level and enjoys a mild climate throughout the year with average temperature of 70°F (21°C) in the summer and 60°F (15°C) in the winter.
-The city seldom experience temperature exceeding 95°F (35°C) which makes it a popular holiday destination for expatriates working in Saudi Arabia as well as for the Saudis.
+Abha is about 1.4 miles above sea level and enjoys a mild climate throughout the year, with an average temperature of 70°F (21°C) in the summer and 60°F (15°C) in the winter.
+The city seldom experiences temperature exceeding 95°F (35°C), making it a popular holiday destination for expatriates working in Saudi Arabia as well as for the Saudis.

-If you travel deep into the desert country, the temperature at night can drop to below 14°F (-10°C) and in the winter, there were occasions where it actually snowed in Abha.
+If you travel deep into the desert country, the night temperature can drop to below 14°F (-10°C).
+There were even occasions where it snowed in Abha.

-Unlike other parts of the country, Abha and the surrounding area are subjected to rain, which explains why agriculture and tourism are big industries for the area.
+Unlike other parts of the country, Abha and its surrounding area are subject to rain, which explains why agriculture is a big industry.

-Abha is located in the southern part of Saudi Arabia in the province of Asir and is the capital city of the Asir province.
+Abha is in the southern part of Saudi Arabia in the province of Asir..
+It is the capital city of the Asir province.

 Mud and Stone Houses